kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 10-20/20 - Maghaven IV (9-7-25).md

 - Day after
 	- Council meeting.
 		- Sabine told us Agnes, all the major families.
 Also, Chancellor Ansa Modron, political figure of the rebellion will be taking the stage
 		- Ria joined as herself, we r her entourage.
-		- Lewis cast Enhance Ability on himself and Ria, Wis and Cha.
+Lewis cast Enhance Ability on himself and Ria, Wis and Cha.
+		- Agnes on the other side of the balcony floor.
+		- Proceedings - Next steps in the war, fate of Berdea which is currently split between beast folk, Dominion, and formally the rebellion.
+Cut losses and move on?
+Reorganizing to attack Laval, northern part of the continent.
+		- Recess
+			- Rem used Divine sense, nothing unusual.